 Mapping between CityEngine and Unreal entities

-Materials are translated to Unreal by passing CGA material attributes to an Unreal material instance which is based on a certain master (or parent) material (see Instanced Materials).
+Materials are translated to Unreal by passing CGA material attributes to an Unreal Material Instance which is based on a certain primary (or parent) material.

-A custom master material can be assigned by setting the material.shader CGA attribute to the corresponding Unreal material path, e.g. /Game/Materials/CityEngineMaterials/M_CE_MyMaterial.
-If material.shader is not set, a suitable master material will be chosen (see Default Master Materials).
+A custom primary material can be assigned by setting the material.shader CGA attribute to the corresponding Unreal material path, e.g. /Game/Materials/CityEngineMaterials/M_CE_MyMaterial.

 Each CGA material attribute is exported and can be accessed in Unreal by using a material parameter with a specific name and data type.
 The following table lists the CGA material attributes and their respective Unreal parameter name and type: